Carson Beck: Miami

 On January 10, 2025, Beck announced his decision to transfer to the University of Miami to play for the Miami Hurricanes.
-In his Miami debut against No. 6 Notre Dame, he threw for 205 yards and two touchdowns, leading the Hurricanes to a 27–24 victory.
-Against rival Florida State, Beck completed 20 of 27 passes for 241 yards and four touchdowns in the 28–22 win.
-In the next game against Louisville, he threw a career-high four interceptions in the 24–21 defeat.
+In his Miami debut against No. 6 Notre Dame, he threw for 205 yards and two touchdowns in a 27–24 victory.
+Against rival Florida State, Beck completed 20 of 27 passes for 241 yards and four touchdowns in a 28–22 win.
+In the following game against Louisville, he threw a career-high four interceptions in the 24–21 defeat.
+Against Virginia Tech, Beck threw for 320 yards and four touchdowns in a 34–17 victory.